zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 <hr>

-### Challenge 10
+### Challenge 10 - Locate a Motif

-Often in biology we are interested in motif's, below I supply a DNA sequence, find the 1-base start and stop position of the TATA box for the sequence in the setup
+Short sequence motifs play important roles in gene regulation and genome annotation.

+Given a DNA sequence and a target motif, we'll uses a TATA-box motif, identify the 1-based start and end positions of the motif within the sequence.

 ###### Output